What if "Spark Joy" Doesn't Work for You?

 Recently I've had multiple clients conflicted over whether they should let go of practical things that they use on a regular basis, but don't "spark joy" as directed in Marie Kondo's extraordinarily popular organizing book "The Joy of Tidying Up."
 Then they get upset and feel that they can never be organized because the book didn't work for them.

-Well Sunshine, you'll probably burst into flames and then Kondo will come in, sweep you up and tuck you away neatly into the trash.
+You'll probably burst into flames and then Kondo will come in, sweep you up, and tuck you away neatly into the trash.

 OK, probably not.

 "Spark Joy" is a delightful concept, but it is neither practical nor pragmatic.

 It's meant to focus on those strong, positive emotions - which is fabulous and I fully agree with - but in it, it ignores the neutral things that are useful, if mundane.

 You probably have a number of things that don't particularly bring you joy, but you need and use them.
 Things like notepads, batteries, floss, paper towels, toilet paper, power strips...really I could go on and on about these neutral items that don't "spark joy" but they are damn useful and need to be kept.

 These 4 guidelines will simplify your purging process.